fra31/auto-attack/flags_doc.md

 ## Checks
 We introduce a few automatic checks to warn the user in case the classifier presents behaviors typical of non standard models.
-Below we describe the type of flags which might be raised and provide some suggestion about how the robustness evaluation could be improved in the specific cases.
+Below we describe the type of flags which might be raised and provide some suggestions about how the robustness evaluation could be improved in the specific cases.
+Note that some of the checks are in line with the analyses and suggestions by recent works
+([Carlini et al., 2019](https://arxiv.org/abs/1902.06705); [Croce et al., 2020](https://arxiv.org/abs/2010.09670); [Pintor et al., 2021](https://arxiv.org/abs/2106.09947)) which provide guidelines for evaluating robustness and detecting failures of attacks.

 ### Randomized defenses
 **Raised if** the clean accuracy of the classifier on a batch or the corresponding logits vary across multiple runs.\